DXHeroes/knowledge-base-content/practices/lock-file.md

 **TL;DR**

-Why does your source repository should always contain a lock file?
-The package managers would miss important imformation about installed packages without a lock file.
-It may result to installing two different modules from the same dependency definition.
+Why should your source repository always contain a lock file?
+Package managers would miss important imformation about installed packages without a lock file.
+It may result in installing two different modules from the same dependency definition.

-## What Is a Lock File
+## What Is a Lock File?

 Many people decide to ignore the lock files and they do not commit it to Git.
 What is a lock file and why should your repository contain one?